vtwenty3/Deep_Learning_Model/README.md

 There is simple pre-process which removes punctuation and removes uppercase, despite the tokenization part, which includes the removal of the uppercase.
 Its applied to all data (test, train, evaluation).

-The model developed and used it far from perfect and still, i have some questions which I could not find answer one regarding some of the functionality and pa-rameters in it.
-Obviously, this is something that requires a lot of dedication and time and i cannot possibly expect that everything would be absolutely clear in the short span of this module.
-Overall, I'm satisfied with the result.